Correlated interlayer quantum Hall state in large-angle twisted trilayer graphene

 Once the twist angle exceeds the magic angle, the increasing interlayer misalignment produces a substantial momentum mismatch that effectively decouples the electron systems, while interlayer interactions remain significant owing to the atomic interlayer separation.
 This makes it an ideal ground to realize quantum Hall systems with interlayer excitonic condensation, yet the layers themselves remain independently gate-tunable.
 For instance, twisted bilayer and twisted double bilayer graphene have provided model systems where excitonic quantum Hall states, possessing gaps significantly larger than those in semiconductor analogues, can be stabilized without the need for insulating barriers~\cite{Kim2019, Kim2021, Shi2022WSe2EC, Kim2023, Kim2023AdvSci, Kim2025, Li2024}.

-Motivated by the progress described above, here we investigate quantum Hall states in alternating twisted trilayer graphene (ATTG) with a large twist angle close to $5^\circ$.
+Motivated by the progress described above, here we investigate quantum Hall states in twisted trilayer graphene (TTG) with a large twist angle close to $5^\circ$.
 Although trilayer graphene has been extensively studied \cite{Koshino2011, Taychatanapat2011, Henriksen2012PRX, Serbyn2013, Lee2013, Campos2016, Stepanov2016, Datta2017, Zibrov2018, Che2020, Chen2024,Koshino2009, Zhang2010, Lui2011, Jung2013, Jia2013, Lee2014, Shi2020, Zhou2021HQM, Zhou2021SC, Winterer2024,Cao2021Nematic, Park2021TTG}, the quantizing regime at large twist angles remains unexplored, even though the additional layer degree of freedom is expected to greatly enrich the landscape of emerging correlated phases.
-In the alternating geometry, where the central layer is rotated relative to the two outer sheets, the system combines features of ABA trilayers with the electronic decoupling characteristic of large twist angles.
-This interplay generates layer-resolved filling sequences that cannot be realized in bilayers.
+Large-angle TTG composed of three decoupled Dirac systems allows access to layer-resolved filling sequences that cannot be realized in bilayers.
 Indeed, in this regime we uncover an asymmetry between electron and hole doping, along with a series of unconventional low-resistance states at charge neutrality.
-Mean-field Hartree–Fock analysis indicates that these states are insulating phases with helical edge channels and $R_{xy}=0$, bearing strong resemblance to quantum spin Hall states and pointing to a qualitatively new class of correlated transport in quantum Hall regime.
-Moreover, at $\nu_{\rm tot}=-1$ we observe a distinct resistance minimum when the middle and bottom layers are simultaneously half filled, a configuration naturally interpreted as an excitonic quantum Hall state stabilized by interlayer coherence.
-Taken together, our results establish ATTG as a new platform where conventional quantum Hall physics intertwines with correlated phenomena that are unique to the trilayer geometry.
+Mean-field Hartree–Fock analysis indicates that these states are insulating phases that host spin-resolved helical edge configurations in the quantum Hall regime, accompanied by suppressed $R_{xy}$, rather than fully quantized quantum spin Hall behavior.
+Moreover, at $\nu_{\rm tot}=-1$ we observe a well-defined resistance minimum when the middle and bottom layers are simultaneously half filled, a configuration naturally interpreted as an excitonic phase in the quantum Hall regime stabilized by interlayer coherence.
+Our results establish large-angle TTG as a platform where layer-resolved quantum Hall physics coexists with correlated phenomena that are unique to the trilayer geometry.